Periodontal fiber: Function

 Functions of PDL are supportive, sensory, nutritive, and remodelling.

 Support

 The PDL is a part of the periodontium that provides for the attachment of the teeth to the surrounding alveolar bone by way of the cementum.
 PDL fibres also provide a role in load transfer between the teeth and alveolar bone.
-(PDL fibres absorb and transmit forces between teeth and alveolar bone.
+(PDL fibers absorb and transmit forces between teeth and alveolar bone.
 It acts as an effective support during the masticatory function.)

 Sensory

 PDL is heavily innervated; it involves mechanoreception, nociception and reflexes.
 Periodontal mechanoreceptors are present in PDL.
 They will transmit information about the stimulated tooth, direction and amplitude of forces.

 Nutritive

 It maintains the vitality of the surrounding cells.
 (PDL is heavily anastomosed).
 There are three principal sources of blood vessels which are apical vessels, perforating vessels and gingival vessels.
 Apical vessels originate from vessels that supply the pulp.
 Perforating vessels originate from lamina dura and the vessels perforate the socket wall (cribriform plate).
 Gingival vessels are derived from the gingival tissue.
 Outer layers of blood supply in PDL may help in mechanical suspension and support of the tooth while inner layers of blood vessels supply surrounding PDL tissues.